newrelic/newrelic-opentelemetry-examples/getting-started-guides/ruby/instrumented/README.md

 export OTEL_SERVICE_NAME=getting-started-ruby
 ```

-4. Install your gems using Bundler
+4. Install your gems using Bundler:
 ```shell
 bundle install
 ```

-5. Run the following command
+5. Run the following command:
 ```shell
 bundle exec rackup
 ```

-4. To generate traffic, in a new terminal tab run the following command
+4. To generate traffic, in a new terminal tab run the following command:
 ```shell
 ./load-generator.sh
 ```